Department of Digitalization

 Stig is a PhD Fellow at the Department of Digitalization.
-In his research, Stig draw on Foucault’s genealogical method to examine ethical concerns of a growing trend to replace algorithms with human managers.
-He blends archival researh with workshops to explore the past and potential futures for ”algorithmic managers”.
-In particular, Stig is interested in digital productivity assistants; an emerging class of digital applications that survey digital data traces to help employees prioritize work tasks and counter burnout.
+In his research, Stig draws on Michel Foucault’s concept of problematization to examine ethical concerns of algorithmic management practices.
+Stig blends archival research with workshops to explore the past and potential futures for self-tracking in the workplace.
+In particular, Stig is interested in uses of digital productivity assistants; an emerging class of digital applications that analyse employees’ digital data traces to nudge them towards healthier and more productive habits.

-Self-tracking in the workplace
+- Digital nudging and self-tracking in the workplace

-Behavioural Economics - MSc in Business Administration & Philosophy
+- Philosophical Analysis in Business Studies - MSc in Business Administration & Philosophy

 Projects related to my research areas and genealogical perspectives on digital technologies.